NehGuk/13-sp1/README.md

 **Report:** 1 / 1

 _Feedback from instructor: Well thought through report.
-Nice to read the student’s holistic thinking including topics like ED&I Very little to fault in the project._
+Nice to read the student’s holistic thinking including topics like ED&I. Very little to fault in the project._

 ## Contributing